“But where do you get your protein from?”, is the unfortunately ill-informed question most vegans get asked about their diet, especially down the gym.

 Vegan Protein Sources: Our Final Thoughts

-We’ve offered you heaps of delicious and nutritious ways in which vegans can easily work complex and complete vegan protein sources into their diet.
+We’ve offered you heaps of delicious and nutritious ways in which vegans, no matter what vegan level you are, can easily work complex and complete vegan protein sources into their diet.

 You can do it with whole foods alone but if you’re looking for that extra push there are also plant-based protein powders available.